boweiliu/procgen-skill-tree/README.md

 1. Player gains character skill points upon defeating sufficiently powerful monsters, and also gains pity points slowly on a regular interval. (e.g. 2/hr or something)
 1. Character skill tree is not fully visible - there is a fog of war on the character skill tree
 1. Monster stats and generation is governed by a monster skill tree which is also controlled by the player
-1. The player can allocate nodes on the monster skill tree does 3 things: increases monster stats, increases drop rate that monsters give character tree skill points (aka "monster level", but we can't call it that because we haven't defined "character level" in a meaningful way yet), and reveals the fog of war on the character skill tree
+1. The player can allocate nodes on the monster skill tree, which does 3 things: increases monster stats, increases drop rate that monsters give character tree skill points (aka "monster level", but we can't call it that because we haven't defined "character level" in a meaningful way yet), and reveals the fog of war on the character skill tree